andreasthoelke/dotfiles/README.md

 #### Run Repl/Ghci function calls in the code buffer (Haskell & Purescript):

-In the screenshot/code example above run 'gei' ("go evaluate insert") on this line:
+In the screenshot/code example above run `gei` ("go evaluate insert") on this line:

 ```
 -- getDog14 andr1